 Queensland Intermediary Scheme

-Often the comprehension and communication difficulties experienced by people with communication needs are exacerbated by the criminal justice process itself, by investigative interviewing processes and by the traditional types of questioning in criminal trials.
+Often people’s comprehension and communication difficulties are exacerbated by the criminal justice process itself, by investigative interviewing processes and by the traditional types of questioning in criminal trials.

 Vulnerable witnesses may be unable to give clear and accurate evidence due to their communication needs arising from a range of reasons, including (but not limited to):